emcee-spice/replx/README.rst

 Todo:

-- Make blocks work in REPL
-- Syntax highlighting
-- Themes
-- Running code (with output console + canvas)
+- Canvas output
-- Line numbers
-- Make scrolling in the REPL nicer
+- Make this README more useful
-- Embed in course in LMS
-- Sharing between users
+- Sharing between users?
-- "Submit" button that doesn't do anything
+- Make "Submit" do something?
+- Remove TODOs in code